 The L293D is a 16-pin chip with a little notch cut out of the front of it (that last bit is for you non-experts).
-Orient the chip so its notch matches the notch in the shape of the chip on the PCB.
+Orient the chip so the notch matches the notch in the chip outline on the PCB.
 Carefully drop the chip into the gold-plated (pretty uptown, eh?) pads, and solder it into place from the other side.